-This morning is free for you to continue your exploration of the Gobi Desert and the sand dunes.
-After lunch, travel by 4WD for approximately 3-4 hours to Bayanzag, more commonly known as the 'Flaming Cliffs'.
-This afternoon, visit the Gobi Dinosaurs Cemetery and explore the surrounding landscape.
+This morning, continue your exploration of the Gobi Desert and the sand dunes before enjoying lunch.
+Afterwards travel by 4WD for approximately 3-4 hours (150km) to Bayanzag, more commonly known as the 'Flaming Cliffs'.
+This afternoon visit the Gobi Dinosaurs Cemetery and explore the surrounding landscape.

 Your overnight stay here will be in a Ger camp near the Flaming Cliffs.

-Bayanzag - Byanzag is a traditional desert made up of peaks and canyons in a striking fiery red and orange sandstone.
-It is known worldwide for the number of dinosaur fossils found in the area.
+Bayanzag - A traditional desert with rock, red sands, scrub and sun, known worldwide for the number of dinosaur bones and eggs found in the area.
 The first excavated was in 1922 by palaeontologist Roy Chapman Andrews.